-This proposed rule is not a major rule under 5 U.S.C.
+This rule is not a major rule under 5 U.S.C.
 804(2), the Small Business Regulatory Enforcement Fairness Act.
-This proposed rule:
+This rule:

-(a) Would not have an annual effect on the economy of \$100 million or more.
-It would legalize and regulate a traditional subsistence activity.
-It would not result in a substantial increase in subsistence harvest or a significant change in harvesting patterns.
-The commodities that would be regulated under this proposed rule are migratory birds.
-This proposed rule deals with legalizing the subsistence harvest of migratory birds and, as such, does not involve commodities traded in the marketplace.
-A small economic benefit from this proposed rule would derive from the sale of equipment and ammunition to carry out subsistence hunting.
+(a) Will not have an annual effect on the economy of \$100 million or more.
+It legalizes and regulates a traditional subsistence activity.
+It will not result in a substantial increase in subsistence harvest or a significant change in harvesting patterns.
+The commodities that will be regulated under this final rule are migratory birds.
+This rule deals with legalizing the subsistence harvest of migratory birds and, as such, does not involve commodities traded in the marketplace.
+A small economic benefit from this final rule will derive from the sale of equipment and ammunition to carry out subsistence hunting.
 Most, if not all, businesses that sell hunting equipment in rural Alaska qualify as small businesses.
-We have no reason to believe that this proposed rule would lead to a disproportionate distribution of benefits.
+We have no reason to believe that this final rule will lead to a disproportionate distribution of benefits.

-(b) Would not cause a major increase in costs or prices for consumers; individual industries; Federal, State, or local government agencies; or geographic regions.
-This proposed rule does not deal with traded commodities and, therefore, does not have an impact on prices for consumers.
+(b) Will not cause a major increase in costs or prices for consumers; individual industries; Federal, State, or local government agencies; or geographic regions.
+This final rule does not deal with traded commodities and, therefore, does not have an impact on prices for consumers.

-(c) Would not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.
-This proposed rule deals with the harvesting of wildlife for personal consumption.
+(c) Will not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.
+This final rule deals with the harvesting of wildlife for personal consumption.
 It does not regulate the marketplace in any way to generate substantial effects on the economy or the ability of businesses to compete.